frank-izo/drinks-rest-api/README.md

 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around collections and elements, both of which are resources.

-In our case, we have one single resource, movies, so we will use the following URLS - /movies/ and /movies/<id> for collections and elements, respectively:
+In our case, we have one single resource, drinks, so we will use the following URLS - /drinks/ and /drinks/<id> for collections and elements, respectively:

 Endpoint	HTTP Method	CRUD Method	Result drinks	GET	READ	Get all drink